telerik/blazor-docs/components/radiogroup/overview.md

 ## Appearance Settings

-The Blazor RadioGroup has settings for customizing the button appearance.
-[Read more about the Blazor RadioGroup settings]({%slug radiogroup-appearance%}).
+The Blazor RadioGroup provides a `Size` parameter to customize the radio button dimensions.
+[Read more about the Blazor RadioGroup appearance settings]({%slug radiogroup-appearance%}).

 ## Events